mgoold/linear_algebra_notes/cheat_sheet.md

 * The process for calculating solutions to Ax = 0 when r < n involves:
   * reducing the matrix to R
   * toggling each free variable to 1, and the others to 0, in order, then solving via substitution for the remaining values.
+    * **when you solve the equations, they should be set to 0, since you're solving for the nullspace.**

 ### Examples: